Winter Clothes for Kids: Our Favorite Cold-Weather Layers

 The Waterproof Layer for Kids

-For the last layer, you’re looking for a waterproof shell, which will usually consist of a jacket and snow pants.
+For the last layer, you’re looking for a waterproof shell, typically consisting of a jacket and snow pants.
 Our favorites are either lightly insulated or not insulated at all, which makes them more versatile for three-season use.

 Kids Waterproof Jacket